No. 39 Demetrius Smalls

 “Right now we have a great group of assistant coaches.
 They can go recruit, coach their position, wonderful president, athletic director.
 It’s a wonderful group to work for an be around,”

-With playoff hopes in the future and adding one more finger to the Clemson wins, Spurrier has a bright outlook on Carolina’s horizons.
+With hopes of an SEC Championship in the future and adding one more finger to the Clemson wins, Spurrier has bright hopes in Carolina’s horizons.

 “As far as the playoff, who knows.
 Shoot, yeah, we would have a chance.”